Abdullah Shehab

 Hind Alkazim

 I am Dr. Hind Alkazim an Internal Medicine Specialist and current Cardiology Fellow.
 I graduated from the University of Sharjah with a degree of MBBS and completed my Internal Medicine residency at Dubai Health.
 I hold the Saudi Board in Internal Medicine and im currently pursuing my fellowship in Cardiology, as I continue to advance my expertise in cardiovascular care.
+I have a research publication in the field of cardiology, reflecting my commitment to evidence-based practice and academic growth.
+I am dedicated to delivering high-quality patient care while contributing to clinical research and education in cardiology.

 Hosam Zaky